anupx73/react-bpcalc-k8s/README.md

 **2. K8S Security And Nginx Image**
 While Kubernetes security context is set to `runAsNonRoot: true` standard nginx image `nginx:stable-alpine` used for containers will not work.
 As a workaround `nginxinc/nginx-unprivileged:stable-alpine` had to be used as the former one uses privileged user for operations.
 Ref: [stackoverflow](https://stackoverflow.com/questions/64386645/error-user-directive-makes-sense-only-if-the-master-process-runs-with-super-u), [github](https://github.com/nginxinc/docker-nginx-unprivileged)

-**3. Manually Delete Ingress For a Blue/Green Deployment**
-Currently due to the use of static ip for ingress, it has to be manually deleted for a blue/green deployment otherwise a static ip conflict error will be thrown.